Things to check before your departure to a new country!

 - Tissues and napkins.

-- Light-weight, small and portable electronic pressure cooker, toaster, etc. as per the student's convenience.
+- Light-weight, small and portable electronic pressure cooker, toaster, etc. as per the student's convenience (again depends on where you are going if you have arranged shared accommodation this is not important).

 - Tinned food that can be stored up to a period of one month.